Jcruzsalaverri/pdf-cv-extractor/README.md

 A specialized Python system for processing, analyzing, and screening CVs using LLM-powered extraction and RAG (Retrieval Augmented Generation).

+## 📢 Release Notes (2025-11-30)

+### **LangGraph Orchestration & Robustness**

+- **LangGraph Integration**: Replaced the linear batch processor with a stateful `LangGraph` workflow.
+This enables better orchestration, observability, and future-proofing for complex flows.
+- **Granular Error Handling**: The new graph architecture handles errors at each step (extraction, cleaning, embedding) individually, preventing entire batch failures.
+- **State Management**: Full state tracking throughout the pipeline, making it easier to debug and resume processing.
+- **Enhanced CLI**: New command-line interface with progress tracking and detailed summary reports.

+---

 ## 📢 Release Notes (2025-11-26)

 ### **Single-Chunk Architecture & API Rotation**